junaidrz/TaskBoard/README.md

 ## Running the Application

 1. Clone the repository.
-2. Navigate to the project directory.
+2. Build the project using 'mvn clean install'
 3. Run `mvn spring-boot:run`.

 ## API Endpoints